mkurath/Github-Editor-New-Repository/docs/class2/module4/lab1.rst

    - This line starts with **<space><space><space>-<space>**
    - This line starts with **<space><space><space>-<space>**

-Task 2 – Build a VIP with an Access Policy allowing acces to VMware and Citrix
+Task 2 – Multi Tier bulleted items--note increased Font size
 -----------------------------------------------------------

 #.
 This line started with  **#.<space>**